 An association with obesity and metabolic syndrome has been observed in some patients.

 Unfortunately folliculitis keloidalis often persists despite a variety of treatments.
 The following measures are sometimes helpful:

-- Make sure clothing does not rub the back of the neck
+- Making sure clothing and equipment, such as high collars and helmets, do not rub the back of the neck

-- Oral tetracycline or antibiotics for secondary infection
+- Oral tetracycline as an anti-inflammatory or other antibiotics for secondary infection

 - Oral isotretinoin